What is a Product?

 Even if your organization has a single public-facing product (like a website or dashboard for all user interactions), you should define separate Galtea products for each distinct functionality you want to evaluate.

-You can view and manage your products on the Galtea dashboard.
+You can create, view and manage your products on the Galtea dashboard.
+Products can also be viewed and managed programmatically using the Galtea SDK.

 A product in Galtea is associated with: